connellrobert/coder-kubernetes-devel/README.md

 1. Check the workspace logs for startup script output
 2. Ensure your cluster has sufficient resources
 3. Verify network connectivity to GitHub and other required services
 4. Check that all required ports are accessible
+5. Verify Docker daemon connectivity using `docker info`
+6. Check Docker socket permissions if using local socket